Dick Raikes: Post-War

 Raikes was medically discharged from the Royal Navy in 1946.
 He initially wanted to go into the hotel trade but eventually took up a job in the publicity department of Marconi, where he worked from 1947 to 1972.
 From 1972 he resided in the village of North Curry, Somerset.

 Personal life

 Raikes married Joan Margaret Edgington in 1938.
 She once took passage in HMS Tuna from Holy Loch to Arrochar.
 The couple had three daughters.
 His wife and one daughter predeceased him.
+Two of his daughters are still living.
 Raikes's uncle was Admiral Sir Robert Raikes.
 His cousins were Vice Admiral Sir Iwan Raikes who became Flag Officer Submarines and Raymond Raikes the producer and director.
 Philanthropist Robert Raikes was also a forebear.
+While some of his family remained in England, many of his offspring now reside in Canada and the United States.